-18. Between in or around September 2002 and on or about June 9, 2003, for the purposes of providing material support and resources to al-Qaeda, defendant ABU ALI used the money that Coconspirator #4 had given him to purchase a laptop computer and a cellular telephone, didder -
+22. Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI purchased a cellular telephone with the money that Coconspirator #4 had given him.

-19. Between in or around September 2002 and on or about June 9, 2003, Coconspirator #4 discussed with defendant ABU ALI the manner and means by which ABU ALI could provide material support and resources to al-Qaeda, including conducting a terrorist operation and establishing an al-Qaeda cell in the United States.
+23. Between in or around Scptember 2002 and on or about June 9, 2003, Coconspirator #4 discussed with defendant ABU ALI the manner and means by which ABU ALI could provide material support and resources to al-Qaeda, including establishing an al-Qaeda cell in the United States and conducting a terrorist operation there.